nraghu99/CarND-Advanced-Lane-Lines/writeup_template.md

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-This returned the camera caliberation coefficients whicj I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+This returned the camera caliberation coefficients which I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result.
+The camera distortion coefficients were saved in the file wide_dist_pickle.p to be read and used later for perspective transform
 The undistored caliberated image is
 ![Undistored Caliberated Image][im01]